hafidh2001/CP-Antrean-Truck/README.md

 # CP-Antrean-Truck

-A modern truck queue management system built with React, TypeScript, and Vite.
+A modern warehouse management system with visual storage unit management built with React, TypeScript, and Vite.

 ## Technology Stack & Specifications